 A user can:

-- Create a folder to store shortened URLs in - the folder name must be unique
+- Create a folder to store shortened URLs in

 - Give the application a URL to be shortened and the folder that the URL should belong to